sebleedelisle/Liberation-Gitbook/clips/global-settings.md

 ### Auto reset

 When turned on, this will reset all of the Global Transformations as soon as all the currently running clips are deactivated.
-So you can be sure that you won't get any suprises next time you run a clip!&#x20;
+So you can be sure that you won't get any surprises next time you run a clip!&#x20;